-Isn't that a lot better, and more impactful when you hear it in your own language?
-Can you imagine what it must be like to first hear the Bible in your mother tongue.
-Even though many have enough of a grasp of another language to perhaps understand some of it, nothing compares to hearing it in your 'heart language' as it is sometimes called.
+Isn't it a lot better, and doesn't it have more impact when you hear it in your own language?
+Can you imagine what it must be like the first time you hear the Bible in your own language.
+Even though many people have enough grasp of another language to understand some of it, nothing compares to hearing it in your heart language, as it is sometimes called.

-And what vital words they are - at the beginning of the passage we have the simplicity of the Gospel laid out in just two statements.
-That if you declare with your mouth Jesus is Lord, and believe in your heart that Jesus raised from the dead, you will be saved.
+And what vital words they are - at the beginning of the passage we have the simplicity of the gospel laid out in just two statements.

+That if you declare with your mouth Jesus is Lord, and believe in your heart that Jesus was raised from the dead, you will be saved.

 What an incredible promise!

-Sometimes we feel like it's such a complicated process to bring someone to faith, but here's it's broken down into just two components.
+Sometimes we feel like it's such a complicated process to bring someone to faith, but here it's broken down into just two components.

-Firstly believing that Jesus was raised from the dead.
+First, believing that Jesus was raised from the dead.
 This claim was central to his ministry and message.